Gassan Ski Resort

 Gassan Snow

-Gassan receives an annual average of 30 metres of snow, so it’s considered the snowiest ski resort in Japan, yet it’s unknown as to whether this is for the ski resort elevation statistic or the snowfall for the top of Mount Gassan.
+Gassan receives an annual average of 30 metres of snow, so it’s considered the snowiest ski resort in Japan, yet it’s unknown as to whether this statistic is for the ski resort elevation or the snowfall for the top of Mount Gassan.
 So only Puki Yuki knows exactly how much snow Gassan Ski Resort gets but it’s a mighty lot.

 For the 2022 season the Gassan Ski Resort opened with a snowpack of 9 metres!
 Most ski resorts around the world would be chuffed to get 9 metres in cumulative snowfall, let alone have that as a snow base.